pedrojunqueira/da-100/README.md

 	- Markers : Avoid.
 Can bring distraction
 	- Themes : Use colors with contrast

+- Report Themes
+	- What can be configured in themes
+		- Sequence of customer colors
+		- Default properties for new visuals
+	- What CANNOT configure
+		- Background color
+		- Background image

 ```python
 TODO
  create a paginated report  -